 The Flower Arranger Magazine

 The Flower Arranger is a superb, full colour quarterly magazine available from Flower Clubs or by direct subscription.
 The experienced flower arranger and the complete novice will find much of interest in this exciting specialist magazine; learn how to arrange flowers in the step-by-step instructions, enjoy up-to-date trends and designs and much, much, more.
 Brighten a dull day with articles which encourage a love of gardens, gardening and the conservation of plants and flowers.
 Subscribe direct on the NAFAS website.

-A wide range of Education handbooks are available plus diaries, calendars, Christmas cards and other NAFAS products.
+A wide range of Education handbooks and other NAFAS merchandise.